-My love for health savings accounts (HSAs) is no secret.
+My love for health savings accounts (HSAs) is no secret (here are my choices for the best HSA accounts).
 Aside from getting employer matching funds from 401K contributions, I believe that HSAs are the best type of retirement account to contribute to.
 HSAs offer tax-free contributions (and investment growth), while withdrawals for qualified medical expenses are also tax-free.
 And if you don’t use HSA funds for medical expenses, you can withdraw them in retirement – for any purpose – just as you can for an IRA, without penalty, starting at age 65.

 So when I found out there is a little-known clause in the tax code that makes it possible to roll over Traditional IRA funds to an HSA (technically referred to as a “qualified HSA funding distribution”), I immediately decided to explore further.